 A common situation for a lot of people is going to pet a strange dog and looking at the owner for permission, and they say “oh don’t worry, my dog never bites”.
 Although it may be the case that his dog has never been in a situation that would cause this behavior, it’s impossible to say that a dog would never bite.

+Aggression in dogs has been extensively studied and it's a complex issue caused by a large number of factors.
 There are a few scenarios that would cause even the best trained dog to react in this way, the number one case being a dog in pain.
 Dogs in pain are unpredictable and may bite or lash out even to those trying to help him.